Elopement in Denmark: The Complete 2026 Guide

 How to Plan Your Denmark Elopement in 5 Steps

 1. Fill out our checklist — Answer a few simple questions about your situation.
 2. Receive your personalized document list — We tell you exactly what's needed.
 3. Submit your documents — We handle all communication with Danish authorities.
 4. Get approved (5 working days) — Once approved, choose your ceremony date.
-5. Fly to Denmark and get married — Receive your internationally recognized marriage certificate on the spot.
+5. Fly to Denmark and get married — Receive your Danish marriage certificate on the spot.

 Is an Elopement in Denmark Right for You?